Questioning the Story:

 No. The Big Sick is not based on a book.
 It is from an original screenplay by the movie's subjects, Kumail Nanjiani and Emily V. Gordon.
 However, Gordon is a published author and a former couples and family therapist.
 She wrote the tongue-in-cheek self-help book Super You: Release Your Inner Superhero, published in 2015.
 The well-reviewed book is infused with humor and references to comics, video games and superheroes, just some of the things she often discussed on her podcast The Indoor Kids, which she hosted with her husband.
 She has also written for Hello Giggles, Huffington Post, The New York Times, Mashable, The Daily Beast, and Lenny.

-"Her parents came into town, and I didn't really know them," Kumail said in a Hollywood Reporter interview.
+Did Kumail really not know Emily's parents at the time she became ill?"Her parents came into town, and I didn't really know them," Kumail said in a Hollywood Reporter interview.
 "So [the movie] is sort of a romantic comedy of me and Emily, and then the middle part of the movie is a romantic comedy between me and her parents."
 In real life, Kumail did briefly meet Emily's parents once before she fell ill. -The Hollywood Reporter

 No. During an interview on The Late Show with Stephen Colbert, Kumail Nanjiani said that Emily's father never asked him what his feelings were on 9/11.